google-research/arxiv-latex-cleaner/README.md

                         for images, and dpi forPDFs, as in --im_size and --pdf_im_resolution, respectively.
 Format is a
                         dictionary as: '{"path/to/im.jpg": 1000}'
+  --keep_bib            Avoid deleting the *.bib files.
   --commands_to_delete COMMANDS_TO_DELETE [COMMANDS_TO_DELETE ...]
                         LaTeX commands that will be deleted.
 Useful for e.g. user-defined \todo commands.
-  --use_external_tikz EXTERNAL_TIKZ_FOLDER
+  --use_external_tikz USE_EXTERNAL_TIKZ
                         Folder (relative to input folder) containing
-                        externalized TikZ figures in PDF format.
+                        externalized tikz figures in PDF format.
+  --config CONFIG       Read settings from `.yaml` config file.
+If command
+                        line arguments are provided additionally, the config file parameters are updated with the command line parameters.
   --verbose             Enable detailed output.
-  --config CONFIG_PATH
-                        Read Settings from config file, such as "cleaner_config.yaml"
 ```

 ## Note